In U.S. soybean splurge, Beijing faces tough sell to saturated market

 “If China really steps up buying U.S. soybeans, it won’t be good news for the domestic market,” said Zhang Yun, analyst with industry portal cofeed.com, pointing to high imports, mountains of meal and falling crush margins.

-China’s soymeal inventory CFD-SBMST-NATN stands at 1.15 million tonnes, near its highest in nine months, while soybean stockpiles CFD-SBSTK-NATN have jumped by a quarter since mid-April to 7.01 million tonnes, their highest since September.
+China’s soymeal inventory stands at 1.15 million tonnes, near its highest in nine months, while soybean stockpiles have jumped by a quarter since mid-April to 7.01 million tonnes, their highest since September.

 China’s Ministry of Commerce told Reuters it had not issued instructions to state-owned companies to step up purchases of U.S. soybeans.